mmhenderson/texturemodel/README.md

 </ol>

 ### Feature extraction:
 The first step of the fitting procedure is to extract texture statistics features using a steerable pyramid representation.
-Our Python feature extraction code is directly adapted from the matlab code available at: https://github.com/freeman-lab/metamers.
-Running our code requires PyTorch as well as PyrTools (https://pyrtools.readthedocs.io/en/latest/).
+Our code is directly adapted from the Matlab code available at: https://github.com/freeman-lab/metamers.

+Running the feature extraction code requires PyTorch as well as PyrTools (https://pyrtools.readthedocs.io/en/latest/).
 Using a GPU is recommended for speed.

 See "code/run/extract_texture_feats.sh" for an example of how to run the feature extraction code (adjust the paths in this script for your local filesystem).